 The visit to Casa Batlló is carried out with an augmented reality guide that offers you a unique, dynamic, and immersive cultural experience.

 It is a fun way to get to know Gaudí´s universe.

-During the summer nights (from the third June until the third November) you can join the nice musical nights at Casa Batlló.
+During the summer nights (from the third of June until the third of November) you can join the nice musical nights at Casa Batlló.